 Now, dynamic testing includes different levels of testing that start from unit testing and proceeds to integration, system, and finally acceptance testing.

 Unit Testing – It is the first level of testing in which the individual modules or the smaller building blocks of an application are tested in isolation.
 Its advantage is since we focus on smaller modules only, so it is easier to completely and exhaustively test that module.
 Also, the bugs found at this level can be fixed quickly and easily with lesser resources.

 Integration Testing – It is the second level of testing, that we will be studying in this article.
 It involves testing the integrated modules as a whole along with their interfacing.

-System Testing – The third level of testing in which end to end testing of the complete application is carried out.
+System Testing – The third level of testing in which end-to-end testing of the complete application is carried out.
 It helps in validating the requirements before the final testing by the client.

-Acceptance Testing – It is the fourth and the final level of testing in which the client or the stakeholders check if the application satisfies its business requirements or not.
+Acceptance Testing – It is the fourth and final level of testing in which the client or the stakeholders check if the application satisfies its business requirements or not.

 What is integration testing?